 If you’re considering applying to host, please submit an expression of interest (not a prerequisite to apply, but highly encouraged)

-Note: We recommend that at least three undergraduate students from any institution interested in hosting the 2021 conference apply to attend the CCUWIP 2020 conference which will be held from Friday, January 17 to 19, 2020 at the University of Toronto.
-Applications will be accepted from August 27 to September 29, 2019
+Note: We recommend that at least three undergraduate students from any institution interested in hosting the 2022 conference attend the CCUWIP 2021 conference which will be held virtually from Friday, January 22 to 24, 2021.

 The proposals section should be numbered (1) Budget, (2) Proposal; and (3) Letters of Support.